antogno/blogsonic/README.md

 $ bin/composer install
 ```

-## Add your base URL and the database's informations in the `tests/acceptance.suite.yml` file
+## Add your base URL and the database's information in the `tests/acceptance.suite.yml` file

 ```yml
 actor: AcceptanceTester